 - Carbon emissions reduction or sequestration

 Upwards of half of Virginia’s counties face higher risks of water shortages by mid-century under hotter, drier conditions, while population centers near Virginia’s coast face increasing flood risks from rising sea levels and destructive storm surges intensified by climate change.
 The Hampton Roads region is experiencing one of the highest rates of sea level rise along the East coast, which drives greater urgency for water innovations to be tested and deployed.
-We seek companies with solutions that address wastewater and stormwater management, in addition to those that support protection and restoration of marine ecosystems.
-Examples of impact metrics we track:
+We seek companies that address wastewater and stormwater management, in addition to those that support protection and restoration of marine ecosystems.
+Examples of metrics we track:

 - Water recycling and reuse